Ego the Living Planet: Powers and abilities

 The living planet named Ego has been called a "bioverse".
 Every part of his substance, including the atmosphere itself, is alive as much as it is controlled by the consciousness of Ego.
 He often molds his surface to appear as a giant face to address sentient beings and can shape his terrain at will, capable of terraforming his surface into a dead world or a beautiful paradise to lure unwitting space travelers.
 Ego has various internal features similar to a biological lifeform, with his consciousness being contained in a giant, brain-like organ below the surface.
-To defend himself, Ego can generate massive tentacles and Antibodies: non-sentient humanoid warriors that he commands, manipulate his own weather, raise his internal temperature, generate solid clouds to defend from space attacks, and control his own radiation and magnetic fields.
+To defend himself, Ego can generate massive tentacles and Antibodies: non-sentient humanoid warriors that he commands, manipulate his own weather, raise his internal temperature, generate solid clouds to defend from space attacks, and control his own radiation and magnetic fields to influence objects in space.

 Ego can generate vast psionic energies that rival a hungered Galactus at their peak.
 He can project energy blasts to obliterate starships and planets, read minds and scan their biological structure, and use telepathy to communicate with sentient beings and mentally attack them.
 If his energy reserves diminish, Ego can restore them by devouring planets, tapping into stars, or digesting living beings.

 Additionally, Ego is exceptionally intelligent, although as his name suggests, he harbors an extreme superiority complex and can be emotional if thwarted.
 For a while, Ego was propelled through space via the engine Galactus implanted on his south pole and controlled by his psionic powers, but eventually learned to travel at faster-than-light speeds without it.